rodolfo-gp/Build-Resume-Until-Hired/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage using Docker

-Now that you have installed everything theseare the steps to run the app.
+Now that you have installed everything these are the steps to run the app.

 1. Be in the backendLayer dir.
 This will launch the entire backend.
-For info on ports used chack the dockerfile and docker-compose file
+For info on ports used check the dockerfile and docker-compose file
    ```sh
    cd backenLayer
    ```